The Search (Star Trek: Deep Space Nine): Arc significance

 Due to the Dominion threat, Sisko is given command of a Federation warship, the USS Defiant, which is equipped with a cloaking device borrowed from the Romulans in exchange for the intelligence they gather.

-In this episode, the character T'Rul was introduced to operate the Defiant's Romulan cloaking device, played by Martha Hackett.
+In this episode, the character T'Rul, played by Martha Hackett, was introduced to operate the Defiants Romulan cloaking device.

 Reception

 The moment when Sisko decloaks the Defiant spacecraft for the first time was rated as one of the top 35 moments in Star Trek in 2015, by Geek.com, highlighting that it marked a 'great start' to the third season.
-The episode was also noted by Wired as a pivotal episode for the series, helping to explain the origins of Odo, set the War saga up, and introduce the Defiant spacecraft which would be an important plot element in many later episodes.
+The episode was also noted by Wired as a pivotal episode for the series, helping to explain the origins of Odo, set the Dominion War saga up, and introduce the Defiant spacecraft, which would be an important plot element in many later episodes.

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.
-They note that the third season marked the arrival of screenwriter Ronald D. Moore, and increased use of longer story arcs.

-Wired (United Kingdom edition) recommended "The Search" as one of the best episodes of the franchise, in their review of episodes to watch on a video streaming service.
+They note that the third season marked the arrival of screenwriter Ronald D. Moore, and increased use of longer story arcs.Wired (United Kingdom edition) recommended "The Search" as one of the best episodes of the franchise, in their review of episodes to watch on a video streaming service.

 In 2018, CBR rated "The Search" paired with previous episode "The Jem'Hadar", as the 14th best multi episode story of Star Trek.
 They note the triple effect of introducing the USS Defiant, establishing the lethality of the Jem'hadar, and linking Odo-related plot connections.
 In 2020, Io9 said "The Search" (both parts) was one of the "must watch" episodes from the series, it introduces the Defiant and links Odo to the Dominion.

 Release

-The episode was released on June 3, 2003 in North America as part of the season 3 DVD box set.
+The episode was released on June 3, 2003 in North America as part of the Season 3 DVD box set.
 This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.

 On July 6, 1999, both parts of "The Search" were released on LaserDisc in the United States.
 Released by Paramount Home Video, the double side 12" disc had a total runtime of 92 minutes.

 This episode was released in the United Kingdom on VHS with parts I & II on one cassette (VHR 4135).